 Easy Access

-With a GIA you have easy access to deposit and withdraw funds from your account as required.
-Withdrawing funds prematurely may reduce your potential returns.
-However, your independent financial adviser is on hand to help with such decisions.
+With a GIA, you have easy access to deposit and withdraw funds from your account as required.
+It's important to note that withdrawing funds prematurely may reduce your potential returns, however, your independent financial adviser is on hand to help with these decisions.

 Fair & Transparent Charges

 You’ll pay a transparent and straightforward charge for your investments, made clear to you upfront.
-We guarantee no hidden additional charges if you make changes or withdrawals.
+You won't be hit with any unexpected charges if you make changes or withdrawals.

 Portfolios